19hours/sg-statutes/Acts/Moneylenders Act.md

 15C\.—(1) Where —

-(a) the Minister is satisfied that a person has been associated with activities which contravene section 5(1) and the person is detained under an order made under section 30(a) of the Criminal Law (Temporary Provisions) Act (Cap.
+(a) the Minister is satisfied that a person has been associated with activities which contravene section 5(1) and the person is detained under an order made under section 30(1)(a) of the Criminal Law (Temporary Provisions) Act (Cap.
 67) in connection with such activities; and

+[Act 12 of 2018 wef 01/01/2019]

 (b) the Minister has reasonable cause to believe that any property owned or held by any person is proceeds of unlicensed moneylending by reason of the activities referred to in paragraph (a),